On the Hardness of Approximating Distributions with Tractable Probabilistic Models: Preliminaries

 A key characteristic of PCs is that imposing certain structural properties on the circuit enables tractable (polytime) computation of various queries.
 In this paper we focus on two families of PCs: those that are tractable for \textit{marginal} inference and for \textit{maximum-a-posteriori (MAP)} inference.

 The class of marginal queries of a joint distribution \(p(\X)\) over variables \(\X\) refers the set of functions that can compute \(p(\y)\) for some assignment $\y$ for \(\Y \subseteq \X\).
-Marginalization is a fundamental statistical operation which enables reasoning about subsets of variables, essential for tasks like decision making, learning, and predicting under uncertainty.
-While marginal inference is $\mathsf{\#P}$-hard in general \citep{roth1996hardness, cooper1990computational}, the family of PCs satisfying certain structural conditions, admit tractable marginal inference---specifically in linear time in the size of the circuit~\citep{darwicheACs}. \begin{definition}[Smoothness and Decomposability] A sum unit is \textit{smooth} if its children have identical scopes: \(\phi(c) = \phi(n), \forall c \in \inc(n)\).
-A product unit is \textit{decomposable} if its children have disjoint scopes: \(\phi(c_i) \cap \phi(c_j) = \emptyset, \forall c_i,c_j \in \inc(n), i \neq j\).
-A PC is smooth and decomposable iff every sum unit is smooth and every product unit is decomposable. \end{definition} In addition, we are often interested in finding the most likely assignments given some observations.
-The class of maximum-a-posteriori (MAP)\footnote{Sometimes also called the most probable explanation (MPE).} queries of a joint distribution $p(\X)$ is the set of queries that compute \( \max_{\q\in val(\Q)} p(\q,\e)\) where \(\e \in val(\E)\) is an assignment to some subset $\E \subseteq \X$ and $\Q=\X \setminus \E$.
-Again, MAP inference is $\mathsf{NP}$-hard in general~\citep{shimony1994finding} but can be performed tractably for a certain class of PCs.
-In particular, smoothness and decomposability are no longer sufficient, and we must enforce an additional condition. \begin{definition}[Determinism] A sum node is \textit{deterministic} if, for any fully-instantiated input, the output of at most one of its children is nonzero.
-A PC is deterministic iff all of its sum nodes are deterministic. \end{definition}
+Marginalization is a fundamental statistical operation which enables reasoning about subsets of variables, essential for tasks such as decision making, learning, and predicting under uncertainty.
+While marginal inference is $\mathsf{\#P}$-hard in general \citep{roth1996hardness, cooper1990computational}, the family of PCs satisfying the following structural conditions admit tractable marginal inference---specifically in linear time in the size of the circuit~\citep{darwicheACs}. \begin{definition}[Smoothness and decomposability] A sum unit is \textit{smooth} if its children have identical scopes: \(\phi(c) = \phi(n),\, \forall c \in \inc(n)\).
+A product unit is \textit{decomposable} if its children have disjoint scopes: \(\phi(c_i) \cap \phi(c_j) = \emptyset,\, \forall c_i \neq c_j \in \inc(n)\).
+A PC is smooth and decomposable iff every sum unit is smooth and every product unit is decomposable. \end{definition}